mila-iqia/summerschool2015/README.rst

 These additional steps are required for Windows:

 - Download Git_, and execute the installer.
 This will be necessary to get the latest version of Theano and Fuel.
+We recommand you select "Use Git from the Windows Command Prompt" option, so you can execute all the following command lines from the regular Windows `cmd` shell.

 - Install a C++ compiler and Python DLL.
 From a shell: